An update to Apple’s

 “We believe iTunes plus is the future so we made it very simple to upgrade,” said Bell.

-in early April plans to start offering songs for sale through the iTunes Store that don’t use Digital Rights Management (DRM) technology.
+first announced in early April plans to start offering songs for sale through the iTunes Store that don’t use Digital Rights Management (DRM) technology.
 The company made the announcement with music publisher EMI, and said that all of EMI’s catalog of music and music videos would be available for download sans DRM by the end of May.
 With the introduction of iTunes 7.2 this week, Apple is set to do just that.

 During the April announcement Apple CEO Steve Jobs said that EMI is only the first major label to join with Apple to offer DRM-free music.
 Jobs predicts that by the end of 2007, more than half the songs on the iTunes Store will be DRM-free.